MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Removing process holds from a document

->   If you have assigned a process hold to a sales document, you must remove it
->   before you can complete the processing.
-You can use process holds to
->   restrict the transfer, fulfillment, printing, or posting of a document.
+If you have assigned a process hold to a sales document, you must remove it before you can complete the processing.
+You can use process holds to restrict the transfer, fulfillment, printing, or posting of a document.

->   If you’re using sales fulfillment workflow, you also can use process holds
->   to restrict the advancement of a document status of a fulfillment order.
+If you’re using sales fulfillment workflow, you also can use process holds to restrict the advancement of a document status of a fulfillment order.

->   If you are using sales quote workflow, you can’t remove a hold for a quote
->   that is pending approval unless you are the current approver.
+If you are using sales quote workflow, you can’t remove a hold for a quote that is pending approval unless you are the current approver.

->   If you are using customer credit limit override workflow, you can remove a
->   hold to an order, fulfillment order, or invoice that doesn’t require
->   approval or that has been approved.
-You can’t remove a hold for an order,
->   fulfillment order, or invoice that is pending approval unless you can
->   approve the document.
+If you are using customer credit limit override workflow, you can remove a hold to an order, fulfillment order, or invoice that doesn’t require approval or that has been approved.
+You can’t remove a hold for an order, fulfillment order, or invoice that is pending approval unless you can approve the document.

->   **To remove process holds from a document:**
+**To remove process holds from a document:**

 1. Open the Sales Transaction Entry window.

->   (Sales \>\> Transactions \>\> Sales Transaction Entry)
+    (Sales \>\> Transactions \>\> Sales Transaction Entry)

 1. Enter or select a document.

 2. Choose Holds to open the Sales Process Holds Entry window.

 3. In the Assigned Holds list, choose a process hold to remove and choose Remove.
 This process hold will be added to the Removed Holds list in the window.

 4. Choose OK to close the window.
-A record of removal is stored with the document, along with the user ID who removed the hold and the date and time it was removed.
+A record of removal is stored with the document, along with the user ID who removed the hold and the date and timeit was removed.

->   **To remove process holds from a document using the action pane:**
+**To remove process holds from a document using the action pane:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.

 2. Mark the document that you want to release from hold.